|

 edition which makes no mention of the limitations.
 The 1942 manual also

-hints at future modifications that would make MK1* and MK2 versions.
+hints at future modifications that would form the MK1* and MK2 versions.

 In late 1939 on the outbreak of the Winter War on the Eastern Front, international sentiment